-- regional bedrock mapping

-- stratigraphy

-- Quaternary and surficial geology

-- geochronology

-- geochemistry and isotopic studies

-- tectonic evolution

-- mineral deposits and mineral potential

-- drift prospecting, till geochemistry, and indicator minerals

-- exploration methods, models, and predictive tools
+- regional bedrock mapping with ancillary geochemical, geochronologic, and isotopic studies - tectonics and metallogeny - Quaternary and surficial geology; drift prospecting, till geochemistry, and indicator minerals - deposit studies and mineral potential evaluations - exploration methods, models, and predictive tools

 Resource Information Section

 The British Columbia Geological Survey is the custodian of all provincial public geoscience data.
 It preserves, archives, and provides free web-based access to information gathered for more than 125 years.
 Since 1995, MapPlace, our databasedriven geospatial web service, has provided open geoscience data and custom mapmaking tools to help decision makers from diverse disciplines reduce the costs of accessing and analyzing information.